 Understanding Water Damage and Its Impacts

 Flooding, burst pipes, and roof leaks are familiar sources.
-Each requires unique approaches to repair and mitigation.
+Sudden pooling water and the presence of multiple warning signs at once are strong indicators of water damage.
+Hidden leaks can also lead to significant water damage over time.
+Each situation requires unique approaches to repair and mitigation, especially in residential buildings.
 The extent of damage often dictates the complexity of the repair work needed.

 Addressing water damage involves multiple steps.
 First, assess its severity.
 Then, the appropriate interventions will be planned to mitigate and repair the damage effectively.